gvwilson/fiction/iffy/index.md

 Don't you ever forget that."

 Iffy hung on when her aunt would have let go.
-"Was he---was he someone special?"
+"Was he—was he someone special?"

 Aunt Naggie kissed the top of Iffy's shaven head.
 "Yeah.
 In a lot o ways."